Manjula85/Portfolio/README.md

 # My Portfolio

 ## Purpose
-A webiste is a Portfolio.
+This is a website to showcase our ability to create a Portfolio online.

 ## Built With
 * HTML